-Time After Time: Society and its Discontents in Martha Clarkes Vienna: Lusthaus (revisited)by Alan Lockwood
+Time After Time: Society and its Discontents in Martha Clarkes Vienna: Lusthaus (revisited)

 Riding ardent early reviews, steady houses, and its own burnished beauty, director/choreographer Martha Clarke’s Vienna: Lusthaus (revisited) extended its spring run at New York Theater Workshop through late July.
 Its success is encouraging; dare one hope that theater as generous and as austere as Vienna is becoming a trend?
 Enticement in the theater, as in life, wields an irreducible proportion to some crucial, resonant withholding, and though it pays to slop it on the stage, Clarke’s Vienna is not very sloppy.